 The pastel de choclo is traditionally prepared in a rustic clay pan and baked in the oven.

-Completo is one of the most popular and widely eaten meal in Chile.
+Completo is one of the most popular and widely eaten meals in Chile.
 It is similar to the American hotdog, but at the same time, completely different.

-The completo consists of a hotdog bun stuffed with Vienna sausage, covered with various toppings.
+The completo consists of a hotdog bun stuffed with Vienna sausage and covered with various toppings.

 The base is always the same – bread and Vienna sausage.
 What makes it different from the hotdog is the variety of toppings that can be added, giving way to the different variations that exist.